How to Find Vital Records and Documents

 What do private investigators need to know?

-- Another example is someone who recently entered a relationship and wants to investigate the background of their new partner.
-They can hire a private investigator to check for official records that confirm their identity by checking birth records.
-In addition, they can check into their past relationships by checking marriage and divorce records.
+• Another example is someone who has recently entered a relationship and wants to investigate their new partner’s background.
+They can hire a private investigator to verify their identity by checking official records, such as birth records.
+Additionally, they can investigate their past relationships by checking marriage and divorce records.

-- In cases of missing persons, searching for a death certificate is an excellent idea to see if the missing person is still alive.
+• In cases of missing persons, searching for a death certificate is a good idea to determine if the missing person is still alive.

-- When private eyes perform a comprehensive background check, they research and compile the data to form a complete picture of an individual.
+• When private investigators conduct a comprehensive background check, they research and compile data to form a complete picture of an individual.

 Online Access to Vital Records Search via Research Websites

-As previously mentioned, many states, counties, cities, towns, etc., provide online access to public records.
+As previously mentioned, many states, counties, cities, towns, and other localities provide online access to public records.
 We recommend starting with the state website and looking for the Office of Vital Statistics or the county clerk.

-In addition, some companies serve as aggregators and provide access to the public and vital records search documents for all states via one site.
-Of course, access will cost you.
+Additionally, some companies act as aggregators, providing access to public and vital records search documents for all states through a single site.
+Of course, access will incur a cost.
 Costs typically range from a flat fee for broad access to a per-item charge.
 Following are some aggregators to choose from:

 BeenVerified